caswellorr/Weather-Report/README.md

  I learned how to fetch data from an API and display pieces of the data onto a few elements on the web page.

- The page could be mopre visually pleasing; however, I am proud of its functionality.
+ The page could be mopre visually pleasing; however, I am pleased with its functionality.

 ----
 © 2021 Caswell Orr.
 Confidential and Proprietary.
 All Rights Reserved.